BritishPandaChick/100-days-of-code/log.md

 **Today's Progress**: Finished working on election map for Skillcrush 102 review.
 Started to debug code.

 **Thoughts** I did start Odin Project, but there wasn't enough project building for me to write a post for today and I didn't want to jump ahead with Odin so I worked on the election map bonus project from the updated Skillcrush 102.
 This map was already a work in progress before I did this challenge so most of the code was already done.
 I just added more variables, objects, and methods to figure out the state winners.
 Did some work on debugging my code and did find some errors.
 I will continue debugging code to see if I can find the error later.
 JavaScript itself is tough for me and this challenge was tough for that reason.
 I still need some JavaScript practice so hopefully I can push through the Odin Project more tomorrow.

+### Day 11: August 27, 2017

+**Today's Progress**: Started building a portfolio for 30 Days, 30 Sites Challenge.
+Built most of site.
+Adding more customizations and changing colors.

+**Thoughts** Still working on getting Odin Project ready to go, but there are some extra things I need to do before I can start doing the projects.
+In the mean time, I'm trying out the 30 Days, 30 Sites challenge by doing the portfolio (the first project).
+I looked at the sample site and tried out the sample site code to see how they did parts of the site.
+After working on that code, I'm taking the things I liked about the site and translating it to my own portfolio site.
+This is a newer version of my previous portfolio site so I'm playing with the colors and layout a bit more.
+There are some things I liked from the sample site that I'm going to keep using, but I'm slowly making changes to the site to have it fit my personality a bit more.
+I'm still working on my site right now.
+I'll try playing with it a bit more and finish up this site tomorrow.